 When the paper was placed in the water, it floated on the surface of the water and was able to move freely.
 At that point, the magnetized needle caused the paper to spin around until the north and south poles of the needle were in line with Earth’s magnetic field – Earth’s north and south poles.
 The same end of your needle should always point the same direction, despite your best efforts to make it not!

 The magnetic field of a magnet is the area of magnetic force around a magnet.

 Magnets can be fun and educational!
 After doing this experiment, you’ll want to check out these other fun experiments with magnets.

-- How liquids impact magnets – Follow this simple experiment to see how the magnetic force is impacted by different types of liquids.
+- How liquids impact magnet attraction – Follow this simple experiment to see how the consistency of a liquid impacts magnetic attraction.

 - Paper Clip Chain – Use a magnet to make a paper clip chain.
 How long can you make your chain?